CharlieIGG/Evaluarium/CONTRIBUTING.md

 #### **Did you fix whitespace, format code, or make a purely cosmetic patch?**

-For changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of TESTAPP, just add a title tag of `[COSMETIC]` and assign the code reviewer.
+For changes that are cosmetic in nature and do not add anything substantial to the stability, functionality, or testability of STARTUPAPP, just add a title tag of `[COSMETIC]` and assign the code reviewer.

 #### **Do you have questions about the source code?**